-Both NET Schemes aim to support and strengthen English language learning and teaching in local schools through:
+Both the PNET Scheme and the ENET Scheme aim to support and strengthen English language learning and teaching in local schools through:

 - providing an authentic environment for students to learn English and develop their confidence in using English for communication;